 (If you’re not new to the blog, click here to get the best of Teaching the Core.)

 By far the coolest thing about Teaching the Core is the community of people who read, comment, and interact on social media.
 These are a special breed of educators.
 They refuse to freak out about edu-change.
 They don’t have time or energy to expend on Chicken Little antics.
-Put another way, the Teaching the Core community is one that is dedicated to one thing: the promotion of long-term student flourishing.
-When a kid leaves our class or school, we want them to be optimally prepared to live a choice-filled life.
+They are dedicated to one thing: having on a powerful, positive impact on their students’ lives through the promotion of long-term student flourishing.
+When a kid leaves their classes and schools, Teaching the Core types want that kid optimally prepared to live a choice-filled life.

 The Common Core Literacy Standards

 So what, then, does this community have to do with the Common Core?
 The Common Core allege to aim at one thing: college and career readiness.
 From K-12, the literacy standards describe a skill progression that results in the kind of robust, authentic literacy that an adaptable, 21st century citizen will need to flourish.
 And so we have a community of baller educators from every grade level and subject area, every state in the nation (yes, even people from those non-Common Core states — because the Common Core aren’t exactly unique, are they?), all coming together around these shared goals of college and career readiness.

 - Which of the standards matter most?

 - Are these standards worthy of inclusion in our curricula?

 Before I let you go so you can read and prepare for action (again, I’d recommend starting with the best of Teaching the Core), let me invite you to join the movement of teachers who refuse to freak out about the Common Core.
 I use the newsletter to share my latest writings and offer generous encouragement throughout the year.
 You can unsubscribe at anytime, but I don’t think you’ll be disappointed.